 About

-SORGE VOL. 2 SUBMISSIONS NOW OPEN!
+SORGE VOL. 2 IS NOW AVAILABLE!

 Sorge is the undergraduate philosophy journal at The Ohio State University, founded in 2022.
 Sorge is ran by the Leighton Undergraduate Philosophy Club.
 At the moment, we publish only original undergraduate philosophical work from The Ohio State University.